(A slightly different version of this essay was published in Magnum Magazine in South Africa)

 The key to performance is the bullet.
 Since velocities of most rifles tend to be in the 1600-1800 fps range the heavier the bullet, the more effective the rifle will be.
 If the gun shoots conical bullets well, this requirement isn't too hard to meet, but in a round ball gun, the only way to increase projectile weight and effectiveness is to move up to a larger caliber.
 Most American states with special seasons require a minimum bore size of .40 for deer-sized game; a few require .45-caliber rifles.
 Both are on the light side for a big whitetail; most hunters prefer a .50-caliber rifle at a minimum.
 For larger species, such as the elk or moose, a .54 caliber is much more effective.
 Hunters after very large or potentially dangerous animals might reasonably use a .58-caliber gun, though short of the occasional elk, there's nothing in Virginia that demands anything that large.

 Muzzle-loading rifles are far better killers than someone who's never used one might think.
 Lewis and Clark made it all the way to the Pacific and back using .54 caliber flintlock rifles firing round balls, and the classic "Plains Rifle" of the mid-19th Century typically was about .50 to .54 caliber.
 When the bullet is placed in the forward third of the body, deer go down hard.
 For whitetails in the woods of the New River Valley and similar terrain, a .50 is adequate and a .54 kills like the Hammer of Thor.
-I have killed 10 deer with a muzzle-loader in Virginia as of the date of writing: three with a .50, and the rest with a .54, in all cases using round balls.
+I have killed at least 15 deer with a muzzle-loader in Virginia as of the date of writing: three with a .50, and the rest with a .54, except one with a .58, in all cases using patched round balls.
 All but two were dead before they hit the ground.
 One was the result of poor bullet placement that allowed her to go 50 yards before she fell; the other was hit behind the right shoulder, rolled over three times, and ran 100 yards, dropping dead next to my truck.
 The bullet had clipped the aorta and embedded under the hide of the off-side shoulder.
 He's the little buck shown at left.

 Lead has a good deal of molecular cohesiveness, and though they may flatten on impact, muzzle-loader bullets rarely break up.
 Despite modest "paper" ballistics, they usually have remarkable penetration: even round balls from a .50 will usually go completely through a deer on a broadside shot, and a .54 round ball always does.
-Wound channels from large, slow projectiles are not the masses of blood-shot meat typically created by high-velocity bullets: the saying is that you can "eat right up to the edge of hole," and that's pretty much the case.
+Wound channels from large, slow projectiles are not the masses of blood-shot meat typically created by high-velocity bullets: the old saying that you can "eat right up to the edge of hole," is pretty much the case.
 The typical permanent wound channel will be slightly larger than bullet diameter, quite big enough to be quickly fatal.
 Needless to say, effectiveness is enhanced by proper placement.

 If I could have only one muzzle-loader that had to cover every potential hunting situation, my choice would be a traditional-style double gun in .54 or .58 caliber (probably a .58).
 Such a gun looks and handles like a hammer shotgun, and it offers adequate power for anything I'm ever likely to hunt, plus the advantage of a quick second shot if needed.
 I'd work up mild loads for thin-skinned game and shoulder-bruising charges for the big stuff.
 A 500-grain bullet moving at 1660 fps has a muzzle energy a little over 3000 foot-pounds, quite a respectable figure.
 A bullet the size of your thumb at that speed is perfectly capable of dropping a moose or a black bear in its tracks if the hunter does his part.